smart-on-fhir/cumulus-library/docs/example.md

 With that done, back in the root directory of the study, we'll create a *manifest*.
 This contains a list of all the files in a study.
 We're going to define the study prefix, and then add an action that our study should take to build the above table.
+Let's create a file named `manifest.toml` in our `example` directory, with the following contents:

 ```toml
 study_prefix = "example"